-Pregnancy is always popping up in science fiction, like "Children of Men" or "Alien," where pregnant women need saving, or worse, unwanted pregnancies are forced upon them — but now there are are some new works of fiction that portray pregnant women as unambiguous heroes, battling dystopian conditions to protect themselves and their babies.
+Pregnancy is always popping up in science fiction, like “The Handmaid’s Tale,” “Children of Men” or “Alien,” where pregnant women need saving, or worse, unwanted pregnancies are forced upon them.
+But now there are some new works of fiction that portray pregnant women as unambiguous heroes, battling dystopian conditions to protect themselves and their babies.

-In Louise Erdrich’s latest novel, “Future Home of the Living God,” the protagonist, Cedar Songmaker, faces a reproductive crisis fueled by a reversal of evolution and a totalitarian regime that imprisons pregnant women for close observation.
+In Louise Erdrich’s novel “Future Home of the Living God,” the protagonist, Cedar Songmaker, faces a reproductive crisis fueled by a reversal of evolution and a totalitarian regime that imprisons pregnant women for close observation.

 “Pregnancy narratives — especially those generated by women — are about pregnant women as warriors,” Boswell says.
 “What is more difficult than giving birth?
 Nothing.
 And women are heroes.
 We are the warriors, the ones who give birth.
 And, of course, women become heroes of their stories.
 Pregnancy allows that.”